jeremytammik/tbc/a/1616_devdays_webinars.md

 - [Avoid using `ElementTransformUtils` for batches](#3)
 - [Finding cause of `DirectShape` generation problem](#4)

+Update: Rudi disagrees with my statement and corrects it, saying:

+> Thank you for mentioning me in the current TBC post!

+> I must admit that for both topics (ElementTransformUtils and DirectShape), I could not help the people, in fact:

+>     - For the ElementTransformUtils method, FAIR59 provided the solution (SetCoordinateSystem), but he isn't even mentioned on TBC.
+>     - For the DirectShape problem, the user said that he already checked my suggestions, without any success.

+I still think Rudi's suggestions are helpful and important and worth highlighting.

+Many thanks to FAIR59 as well, of course, as so often before in the past couple of months.

 ####<a name="2"></a>Register now for Autodesk DevDays Online Webinars